 The City of Mineral Wells, located in the north-central section of the State, is approximately 50 miles west of Fort Worth and has a service area of roughly 15 square miles.
-According to the TCEQ Annual Inspection Report, the City's population is 17,295.
+According to the TCEQ Annual Inspection Report, the City's population is 15,612.

 The City obtains its water from Lake Palo Pinto which is owned by the Palo Pinto County Municipal Water District No.1 (PPCMWD.No.1).
 The reservoir has a permitted capacity of 44,100 acre-feet, however, a 2007 volumetric survey indicates it's capacity as of that date to be approximately 27,200 acre feet.
 The City of Mineral Wells owns Lake Mineral Wells, which has a permitted capacity of 7,065 acre-feet but is not used as a raw water source.
 A volumetric Survey is to be done on Lake Mineral Wells by the TWDB in 2016.
+The alternative water source for the City of Mineral Wells is Brazos River Segment 1206.